• ECTS

 Knowledge control

-Be able to address the complexity of interactions between organisms and their environment, focusing on the response of different types of organisms (animals, plants, microorganisms) and the consequences at the ecosystem level.
+Be able to address the complexity of interactions between organisms and their environment, focusing on the response of different types of organisms (animals, plants, micro-organisms) and the consequences for ecosystems.

 Read more